kamilburda/batcher/docs/sections/Customization.md

 You can add any procedure available in the GIMP Procedural Database (PDB) by pressing `Add Procedure...` and then selecting `Add Custom Procedure...`.
 Select the desired procedure from the browser dialog and press `Add`.
-The edit dialog allows you to edit the procedure name and the values of its arguments.
+The edit dialog allows you to edit the procedure name and the values of its options.

 ### Editing procedures

-When editing a procedure, you may (and sometimes have to) adjust its arguments.
+When editing a procedure, you may (and sometimes have to) adjust its options.
-GIMP PDB procedures are usually accompanied by descriptions of the entire procedure as well as its arguments.
+GIMP PDB procedures are usually accompanied by descriptions of the entire procedure as well as its options.
-Hover over argument names to display tooltips describing them in more detail.
+Hover over option names to display tooltips describing them in more detail.
-The description for an argument often indicates the range of valid values.
+The description for an option often indicates the range of valid values.

-If a procedure contains a layer/drawable/item argument, you may select one of the following:
+If a procedure contains a layer/drawable/item option, you may select one of the following:
-* (default) "Current Layer" - applies the procedure to the currently processed layer.
+* `Current Layer` (default): applies the procedure to the currently processed layer.
-* "Background Layer" - applies the procedure to the layer representing background, inserted via the "Insert background" procedure.
+* `Background Layer`: applies the procedure to the layer representing background, inserted via the "Insert background" procedure.
 If there is no such layer, the procedure will have no effect.
-* "Foreground Layer" - applies the procedure to the layer representing foreground, inserted via the "Insert foreground" procedure.
+* `Foreground Layer`: applies the procedure to the layer representing foreground, inserted via the "Insert foreground" procedure.
 If there is no such layer, the procedure will have no effect.

 ## Constraints